fififish/sisiduan/index.md

 - [s1] James R. Clavin<sup>*</sup> and Sisi Duan.
 Demo Abstract: ByzGame, a Visualized and Understandable BFT Consensus.
 Middleware 2019. [<a href="files/byzgamemiddleware.pdf">PDF</a>][<a href="https://dl.acm.org/citation.cfm?id=3368109">DOI</a>]

 ### Journal
+- [j19] Nicolas Alhaddad, Sisi Duan, Mayank Varia, Haochen Wang, and Haibin Zhang.
+Efficient Byzantine Broadcast from Succinct Erasure Coding Proof System.
+IEEE Transactions on Information Forensics and Security (TIFS) 2025.
+[DOI] This paper is an extension of the ECP work, which can be found <a href="https://eprint.iacr.org/2021/1500">here</a>.
 - [j18] Jiahui Huang, Teng Huang, Changyu Dong, Sisi Duan, and Yan Pang.
 Hierarchical Network with Local-Global Awareness for Ethereum Account De-anonymization.
 IEEE Transactions on Systems, Man, and Cybernetics: Systems, 2025 (online). [<a href="https://ieeexplore.ieee.org/document/11037616">DOI</a>]
 - [j17] Zhaoyang Xie<sup>*</sup>, Haibin Zhang, Sisi Duan, Chao Liu, Shengli Liu, Xuanji Meng, Yong YU, Fangguo Zhang, Boxin Zhao, Liehuang Zhu, and Tianqing Zhu.
 Everything Distributed and Asynchronous: A Practical System for Key Management Service.
 TPDS 2025. [<a href="https://www.computer.org/csdl/journal/td/5555/01/11027576/27kcNTD2Z9u">DOI</a>] (The paper is an extension of [c26])
 - [j16] Xiao Sui<sup>*</sup>, Qichang Liu, Haibin Zhang, and Sisi Duan.
 Pike: Two-Phase BFT with Linearity and Flexible View Change.
 IEEE Transactions on Computers, 2025. [<a href="https://www.computer.org/csdl/journal/tc/5555/01/11015482/272ihkNDYuQ">DOI</a>] (The paper is an extension of Marlin [c21]).